plotly/academy/_react/3-with-plotly.md

 }
 ```

-Instead of just saving the raw data in our `xhr` callback, lets shape the data into a form we can use it in and save both the raw and the formed data in our component state.
+Instead of just saving the raw data in our `xhr` callback, let's shape the data into a form we can use it in and save both the raw and the formed data in our component state.
 Remember, this is what the raw data looks like:

 ```JS
 "city": {